ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 Increasing fetch.min.bytes from 1 --> 1000000 resulted in a 43% increase in performance of our Consumer from 440K records/sec to 630K records/sec

 ## Horizontal Scale
 Now that we have reached a "peak" in our current configuration (3CPU, 12GB MEM, 25GB DISK) lets horizontally scale our cluster to see what performance benefits we can gain.
 Begin so by adding some nodes to your DC/OS cluster.
-We started this guide with 4, and for the rest of this guide we will test using 10 private agents
+We started this guide with 5, and for the rest of this guide we will continue to scale test using up to 35 private agents

 ### DC/OS Cluster Prerequisites
 - 1 Master